14 states have published zero AI education guidance for schools. We scored the other 37. Here's what we found.

 Scored on a 7-criterion rubric adapted from the TeachAI Toolkit (Code.org, ISTE, Khan Academy, WEF), the UNESCO AI Competency Framework (2024), and the AI4K12 Five Big Ideas (AAAI + CSTA).
 Rated by Kevin J. Roberts, M.A. and Henry Dan, B.S.
 (Data Science).
-Current as of April 2026.
 Full methodology ↓

 "Schools are using AI to watch students.
 Most haven't figured out how to teach them with it.
 That's the wrong order."— Kevin J. Roberts, America's AI Report Card, April 2026